9 best face oils - tried and tested hydrating oils for every skin type, with expert advice on how to use them

 Who should use face oils?

-Facialist and cosmetic scientist Sarah Chapman, who founded award-winning skincare brand Skinesis says that anyone can add face oil to their skincare regime - no matter their skin type.
+Facialist and cosmetic scientist Sarah Chapman, who founded award-winning skincare brand Skinesis, says that anyone can add face oil to their skincare regime - no matter their skin type.

 "It’s a common misconception that oils and even oil-based cleansers aren’t suitable for those with oily skin.
 Our skin produces its own natural oil – sebum – so oil is easily absorbed through the existing oil pathways and helps the skin to regulate its own production."

-How should you use facial oils?
+How should I use facial oil?

-Face oils can be used as often as twice a day as part of your everyday routine and you might want to do this if you have particularly dry skin, says Hall.
+Face oils can be used as often as twice a day as part of your everyday routine, and you might want to do this if you have particularly dry skin, says Hall.
 "For most though, I would only suggest using it at night and perhaps even less often if you have oily skin - maybe every other night."

 Naidu agrees that using face oils in the morning and evening is fine - if it suits your skin type and environment.
 "If you have very oily skin and live in a humid climate, evening application will be more comfortable," she suggests.